Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 Write a swap function that switches the values of variables x and y (see `swap.mojo`).

 ## 7.8 Transfer struct arguments with owned and ^
 In the following example, we mimic the behavior of unique pointers.
-It has a __moveinit__ function, which moves the pointer (?? better wording).
+It has a __moveinit__ function (see line 1), which moves the pointer (?? better wording).
-In line 1 `take_ptr(p^)` the ownership of the `p` value is passed to another function take_ptr.
-Any subsequent use of p (as in line 2) gives the `error: use of uninitialized value 'p' - p is no longer valid here!`
+In line 2 `take_ptr(p^)` the ownership of the `p` value is passed to another function take_ptr.
+Any subsequent use of p (as in line 3) gives the `error: use of uninitialized value 'p' - p is no longer valid here!`

 See `transfer_owner.mojo`:
 ```py